 Deep brain stimulation (DBS) is a multi-step neurosurgical procedure that uses electrical impulses to stimulate a target area in the brain.
 These impulses affect movement of the limbs by altering the activity in a specific area of the brain.

-At University of Missouri Health Care, a multidisciplinary team of expert neurologists, neurosurgeons, neurocognitive specialists and nurses will care for you throughout your DBS treatment.
-Our dedication to patient-centered care, as well as our combined 40 years of experience, provides patients with all the benefits of a major medical center in a convenient location.
+At University of Missouri Health Care, a team of expert neurologists, neurosurgeons, neurocognitive specialists and nurses will care for you throughout your DBS treatment.
+Our dedication to patient-centered care, as well as our combined 40 years of experience, provides patients with all the benefits of an academic health system in a convenient location.

 Conditions that might benefit from this procedure

 In addition to treating patients with Parkinson’s disease, we use DBS to treat patients with certain types of dystonia or patients with essential tremor.